How to Choose The Right Thickness of Your Tiles? Complete Guide

 Tile Thickness in mm is a small number that counts in a big way.
 Standard tile thickness ranges from 5mm to 15mm, varying with the tile are intended use, whether its for walls, floors, or specific spaces.
 The appropriate choice of thickness not only gives strength to your tiles but also the perfect look and feel for your home.

-Generally, thinner tiles, around 5-7mm, work best for wall applications because they are light and easy to install.
+Generally, thinner tiles, around 5–7mm, work best for wall applications because they are light and easy to install.
 Thicker tiles, usually between 10mm and 15mm, are better suited for flooring, where they endure constant pressure and wear.
-Simpolo Tiles and Bathware offers a wide range of tiles with varying thicknesses, ensuring the perfect fit for every space, from elegant living rooms to durable outdoor areas.
+Simpolo Tiles and Bathware offers a wide range of tiles with varying thicknesses, ensuring the perfect fit for every space — from elegant living rooms to durable outdoor areas.
+For example, natural terracotta tiles add earthy charm while maintaining optimal strength, making them ideal for both rustic interiors and open spaces.

 Wall vs. Floor Tiles: Why Thickness Matters for Each?